Australian-Genomics/CTRL/README.md

 ```

 But you don't need it, We already did that for you on CircleCI, you might want to check `.circleci/config.yml`file.

-You can also make changes to this README.md file

-For that, do `git checkout agha#-updating-the-readme`.
-Do it, Create a PR, add reviewers and if they're good, we are happy to merge it to master.

-## Setup for MCRI

-### Setup
- 1. Unzip app
- 1. Create DB 'agha_production' with username/password 'agha_api/agha_api'
- 1. Edit the config/database.yml file to match the settings for the DB including the hostname for production
- 1. Install ruby (ruby 2.3.1)
- 1. Install bundler `gem install bundler`
- 1. Install gems `bundle install`
- 1. Run db schema update `bundle exec rake db:migrate RAILS_ENV=production`
- 1. Run rails `bundle exec rails s -p PORT`
- 1. Let's run the test of the UI
- 1. Copy .env-example to .env and ask for relevant tokens

-### Email and delayed jobs
- 1. Set the ENV variable EMAIL_SERVER to MCRI `export EMAIL_SERVER=<EMAIL_SERVER>`
- 1. Set the ENV variable for ROLLBAR `export ROLLBAR_ACCESS_TOKEN=<ROLLBAR_ACCESS_TOKEN>`
- 1. Set the ENV variable for DAILY_CHANGES_EMAIL `export DAILY_CHANGES_EMAIL=<DAILY_CHANGES_EMAIL>`
- 1. Edit the config/environments/production.rb file for MCRI email settings
- 1. Run the worker as a background process `bundle exec rake jobs:work`

-### Add Rollbar
- 1. Set the ENV variable for ROLLBAR `export ROLLBAR_ACCESS_TOKEN=<ROLLBAR_ACCESS_TOKEN>`
- 1. Test Rollbar with Curve `bundle exec rake rollbar:test`